cisagov/LME/docs/markdown/chapter4.md

 Figure 2 - The LME NEW - User Security - Overview
 </p>

-In the top right hand corner, click the calendar icon to the left of "Last 15 minutes" and select "Today."
-This will change the date range to only include today's data, and the dashboard accurately represente the machines that have been sending logs.
+In the top right hand corner, click the calendar icon to the left of "Last 15 minutes" and select "Today" to change the date range to only include today's data, and the dashboard accurately represente the machines that have been sending logs.
 Changing to "Last 7 days" are useful to visualize logs over time.

 ## 4.2 Enable Alerts